 The Association of Dyslexia Specialists in Higher Education (ADSHE), is the professional association of and for specialists who work in Higher Education.
 It was founded in 2001 and aims to promote and disseminate knowledge on all aspects of teaching and learning for students with Specific Learning Differences, and to promote inclusive learning environments.

 Currently, ADSHE has a membership of over 500 professionals working across the United Kingdom including Specialist 1:1 Tutors, Specialist Assessors, Dyslexia Service Co-ordinators, Disability Service Managers, Assistive Technology trainers, Needs Assessors, Specialist Mentors, and Disability Advisors.
 JOIN US to be a part of our growing community of specialists.

-ADSHE is committed to the principle of inclusive academic practice.
-We uphold the right of students with Specific Learning Differences (Dyslexia, Dyspraxia, ADHD, Dyscalculia) to receive equitable, specialist, professional support, enabling them to flourish in academic environments, and beyond.
+ADSHE is committed to the principle of inclusive academic practice across the higher education sector.
+We uphold the right of students with Specific Learning Differences (including Dyslexia, Dyspraxia/DCD, ADHD, Dyscalculia) to receive equitable, specialist, professional support, enabling them to flourish in academic environments, and beyond.

 An understanding of the impact of intersectionality is core to our work, as is our belief in inclusive practice.
 Diversity is about counting people; inclusion is about insisting people count.